 We work hard and enjoy our time being at the top of the school, readying ourselves for the next adventure at secondary school.

 In Year 6, we try to ready our children for their next stage of their education.
-As such they will have a separate RE teacher on a Thursday afternoon and PE teacher on a Friday.
+As such, they will have Mrs Zarro on Monday and a separate PE teacher on a Tuesday.

-Please send your child into school wearing full PE kit on a Friday.
+Please send your child into school wearing full PE kit on both days.

 Our Class Saint: